Digital Declutter Background

 Embrace time-blocking strategies.

-Set aside scheduled blocks of time for checking emails, social media, and working with clients.
+Set aside scheduled blocks of time for checking emails, social media, research, admin and working with clients.
 You’ll be more productive when focused on just one task at a time.
-Even schedule your “me” time!
+Added tip: schedule your “me” time!

 Turn off notifications.